sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 This project requires working knowledge of Ruby on Rails, Javascript, and Web development.
 Along with other CS fundamentals like caching, ssh, operating system etc.

 Goals Achieved:-
-- Improved entire front-end of platform using bootstrap-4.
+- Improved front-end of platform using bootstrap-4.
 - Fixed existing bugs of platform and helped in upgrading the project to Rails 5.2 version.
 - Provided support to dynamic theme installation.
 - Makes apps installation on platform more reliable and user-friendly and also providing caching support to it.
 - Implemented new plugins from scratch and provided support to existing plugins.
 - Implemented sharing of folders among the friend servers, also called friending feature.
 Some parts of this feature are still in progress.

 Each plugin adds a new feature to the system.
 As part of this project, I have developed plugins for detecting hard drive failures using S.M.A.R.T status, and a plugin for creating incremental backups periodically which is based on Rsnapshot tool.

 Lastly, I have collaborated with another GSoC student Chirag, to implement friending feature for Amahi.
 This feature aims to provide sharing functionality of folders among friends.
 This feature consists of two parts - implementing REST APIs and developing friending plugin and providing this plugin support in platform.
 I did the Implementation of friending plugin and platform support part.
 By using the friending plugin an Amahi user can add friends and can give them access to their folders and can manage friend requests sent.